fp7mplane/protocol-ri/doc/protocol-spec.md

 - `collect`: Receive results via indirect export
 - `callback`: Used for callback control in component-initated workflows

-In the JSON and YAML representations of mPlane messages, the verb is the value of the key corresponding to the message's type, represented as a lowercase string (e.g. `capability`, `specification`, `result` and so on).
+In the JSON representation of mPlane messages, the verb is the value of the key corresponding to the message's type, represented as a lowercase string (e.g. `capability`, `specification`, `result` and so on).

 Roughly speaking, probes implement `measure` capabilities, and repositories implement `query` and `collect` capabilities.